WilsonGiese/MiniTriangleLanguageImplementation/README.md

     $ python codegen.py <YourFile>.mt
     $ pyhon <YourFile>.pyc

-The [Byteplay](https://code.google.com/p/byteplay/) library is required to compile this MiniTriangle, but once compiled it is not needed to run the PYC files.
+The [Byteplay](https://code.google.com/p/byteplay/) library is required to compile this language, but once compiled it is not needed to run the PYC files.